meilisearch/documentation/reference/api/settings.md

 <RouteHighlighter method="PUT" route="/indexes/{index_uid}/settings/sortable-attributes" />

 Update an index's sortable attributes list.
-This will re-index all documents in the index.

 If an attribute contains an object, you can use dot notation to set one or more of its keys as a value for this setting: `"sortableAttributes": ["author.surname"]`.